Hard vs. Soft Water

-Hard water is a common problem among homeowners in Shreveport, Louisiana, but you may not recognize the signs that you have this issue at your home.
+Hard water is a common problem among homeowners in Shreveport, Louisiana.
+It can be difficult to recognize the signs that you have this issue at your home.

 Hard water is water that contains a high concentration of dissolved minerals.
 These minerals primarily consist of calcium and magnesium ions.
 Minerals are picked up as water percolates through rocks and soil, so their presence in the water makes it “hard.”